law4percent/draw-polygons-for-computer-vision/README.md

 - Save Zone (S)
 - Undo Last Point (U)
 - Quit/Reset (Q)

-## Use Case for Computer Vision

-This tool is ideal for **computer vision engineers and students** who need to manually annotate polygonal zones on images or video frames.
-These annotations ar
-- Each line represents a polygon zone.
-- The first value (e.g., `0`, `1`) is the unique zone ID.
-- The list `[(x1, y1), (x2, y2), ...]` represents the polygon's vertex coordinates.

-This format is easy to integrate into your computer vision models for training purposes.

 ## Benefits for Computer Vision Projects
 - **Customizable and Easy to Use**: Resize the canvas, upload images or videos, and switch between light and dark mode to suit your preferences.